geekpnx/my_project/README.md

   - git merge
 - We have learned how to
   - git branch
 - We have learned how to
+  - git branch -d (to delete 'branch')
+- We have learned how to
   - git switch
 - We have learned how to